-The Scheme of Delegation and Financial Regulations include an explicit reference to management responsibility for internal control.
+The Scheme of Delegation and Financial Regulations include an explicit reference to management's responsibility for internal control.
 The Acting Chief Executive is the designated officer responsible for the proper administration of the Joint Committee's financial affairs.
 The Financial Regulations set out the delegated powers of the Acting Chief Executive in ensuring expenditure is lawful.
-The Scheme of Delegation and Financial Regulations were updated during the year to take into account circumstances in which Single Tender Action / Direct Award contracts would be applicable.
+The Scheme of Delegation and Financial Regulations include financial thresholds for procurement and the circumstances in which Single Tender Actions / direct awards are permissible .